waynetee/tp/docs/UserGuide.md

 ## Introduction

 PropertyWhiz helps you, a property agent, manage your properties and clients.
-PropertyWhiz allows you to easily access information, create visualisations, and match your properties to potential buyers.
+PropertyWhiz allows you to easily access information, create visualizations, and match your properties to potential buyers.

 ### Is this for me?